nova0821/iotjs-wiki/Governance.md

 #### Maintainer
 A _Maintainer_ is a Contributor who is also responsible for knowing, directing and anticipating the needs of a given IoT.js source code.

-Maintainers have the following rights and responsibilities, in addition to those listed for Contributors and Reviewers:
+Maintainers have the following rights and responsibilities, in addition to those listed for Contributors and Committers:
 * right to set the overall organization of the source code of the project
-* right to participate in the decision-making of the project, in conjunction with the Reviewers.
+* right to participate in the decision-making of the project, in conjunction with the Committers.
 * responsibility to oversee and facilitate the development of the IoT.js source code under the governance rules of the IoT.js Open Source project.
 * responsibility to guide and direct the development towards goals.
 * responsibility to sets the goals and roadmap for the project

-#### Selection of Reviewers and Maintainers
+#### Selection of Committers and Maintainers

-A candidate for the Reviewer role should be one of the Contributors who has submitted at least 10 non-trivial patches in project and has shown characteristics consistent with the requirements of the Reviewer role.
+A candidate for the Committer role should be one of the Contributors who has submitted at least 10 non-trivial patches in project and has shown characteristics consistent with the requirements of the Committer role.
-A candidate for the Maintainer role should be one of the Reviewers.
+A candidate for the Maintainer role should be one of the Committers.
-To be a candidate for the Reviewer or Maintainer, a Contributor can self-nominate with proper evidences.
+To be a candidate for the Committer or Maintainer, a Contributor can self-nominate with proper evidences.

 The selection process should be achieved by consensus of the Contributors active in.
 If consensus cannot be achieved, Maintainers will make the decision by voting.

-#### Selection of Reviewers/Maintainers Status
+#### Revocation of Committers/Maintainers Status

-A Maintainer or a Reviewer who intentionally abused his review privilege may have it temporarily suspended on the request of other Reviewers or Maintainers.
-Reviewers and Maintainers not including the person under consideration should discuss on the revocation of the person.
+A Maintainer or a Committer who intentionally abused his review privilege may have it temporarily suspended on the request of other Committers or Maintainers.
+Committers and Maintainers not including the person under consideration should discuss on the revocation of the person.
 If consensus cannot be reached, Maintainers will make the decision by voting.

 ## Decision Making Process